GSA/digitalcorps.gsa.gov/_fellows/2022/pierce-lowary.md

 university: Stanford University
 region: south
 bio_short: Cybersecurity specialist passionate about making our nation a bit more secure for everyone.
-fun_fact: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut quis nostrud laboris. nisi ut aliquip ex ea commodo consequat.
+why: "I cherish the country that allowed my family to start anew on free shores, and I was inspired to join by the need to improve our nation's cybersecurity.
+America and Americans are more dependent on technology than ever, but there's a gap between where we are in our defensive posture and where we need to be.
+It is an honor to help solve some of these technological challenges and make our nation a little bit better, and a little bit more secure, for everyone."
+fun_fact: Pierce is a huge chilihead!
+He loves chili peppers and spicy food—the spicier, the better.
 tags: ['south', '2022','Cybersecurity']
 track: ['Cybersecurity']
 ---

-I cherish the country that allowed my family to start anew on free shores, and I was inspired to join by the need to improve our nation's cybersecurity.
-America and Americans are more dependent on technology than ever, but there's a gap between where we are in our defensive posture and where we need to be.
-It is an honor to help solve some of these technological challenges and make our nation a little bit better, and a little bit more secure, for everyone.
+Pierce is a public interest technologist passionate about solving the cyber, technological, and security challenges facing our nation and its people.
+As the son of an American dad and Iranian mom, he is ever mindful of the freedoms he and his family enjoy in the United States and is driven to defend them.
+Pierce graduated from Stanford University with a B.S. in computer science.
+Outside of work, he enjoys reading, hiking, diving into theology, and learning about Persian poetry and culture.